 Eunice Rumpel

-Eunice was born November 2, 1919, in Carroll County, IA, the daughter of Hubert and Amelia (Westphalen) Lamp.
+Eunice was born November 2, 1919, in Carroll County, Iowa, the daughter of Hubert and Amelia (Westphalen) Lamp.
 She attended rural school in Crawford County, completing the 9th grade in Manning High School in 1933.
 Following her formal education, Eunice was employed as a household-helper in the Manning and Botna areas.

 On November 2, 1938, Eunice was united in marriage to Julius Koester, a neighbor she had known many years.
 They made their home in Manning as Julius operated a custom baler as well as doing carpenter work.

-A son, Eugene Julius, was born on April 14, 1941, in Carroll, IA.
+A son, Eugene Julius, was born on April 14, 1941, in Carroll, Iowa.
 Soon after, Julius migrated to Canada and Alaska and found employment in conjunction with the building of the Alcan Highway.
 On his return, the family moved to Aspinwall.

 Julius passed away suddenly on October 8, 1972.
 Eunice retired from her University position and soon after married Frank (Burr) Baillie on June 15, 1974.
 They enjoyed retirement with travel, fishing, hunting, and snowmobiling until Burr passed away on April 24, 1976.
-Eunice then spent winters in Phoenix, AZ, taking her truck and 5th wheel by herself.
-While there, she was introduced to Julius (Jay) Rumpel from Kansas City, KS.
-Romance once again blossomed and they were united in marriage on November 8, 1980, at St. Patrick's Church in Kansas City, KS.
+Eunice then spent winters in Phoenix, Arizona, taking her truck and 5th wheel by herself.
+While there, she was introduced to Julius (Jay) Rumpel from Kansas City, Kansas.
+Romance once again blossomed and they were united in marriage on November 8, 1980, at St. Patrick's Church in Kansas City, Kansas.
 Eunice and Jay enjoyed many years of extensive travel and outdoor activities as well as several winters in Arizona.

-Eunice was preceded in death by her three husbands, her son, her parents, two sisters, and a brother-in-law for a brief period, then to North Dakota, and finally settled for a number of years in Newcastle, WY.
+Eunice was preceded in death by her three husbands, her son, her parents, two sisters, and a brother-in-law for a brief period, then to North Dakota, and finally settled for a number of years in Newcastle, Wyoming.
 Julius continued his carpentry career while Eunice followed her passion of baking.
 Her baking expertise began what was to be a long career at the Newcastle Bakery.

 In 1959, son Eugene began his college studies at the University of Wyoming.
 A year later, Eunice and Julius moved to Laramie to be near Eugene and Eunice found employment in the baking department of the University.
 She soon became 'head baker' and enjoyed her profession immensely.